abrarrahmanabir/LOCAS/README.md

    pip install torch torchvision tqdm matplotlib pandas numpy scikit-learn
    ```

+## Dataset Format
+The dataset should have a column 'Sequence' that contains the RNA sequence and the other columns are the locations - 'Chromatin', 'Cytoplasm', 'Cytosol', 'Exosome', 'Membrane', 'Nucleolus','Nucleoplasm' , 'Nucleus', 'Ribosome' and they are one hot encoded.

 ### How to Train
 We give an example dataset named 'dataset.csv' and corresponding language model embeddings in 'dataset.npy'.